zepam/Glossary/README.md

 **Unstructured Data**: data that are not organized in a specific format and require more complex methods for automated interpretation.
 Examples include images, papers, books, audio files etc.

 **Data modality:** The simplest structure in which your data can be described (e.g., row-column, multi-dimensional, raster/image).

+**K Means Clustering** A machine learning algorithm for grouping variables that partitions the signals of interest by their behavior/patterns.
+This is an example of an unsupervised machine learning model.